storyfeet/bob_cards_elm/rules.md

 Then each player draws back up to 6 cards, and the cycle begins again.

-Competitive, Co-op and Single player
+Verses, Co-op and Single player
 ---------------------

 This game can be played competively, co-op and single player.
 The rules barely need adjustment.
 Simply choose the appropriate score board and everything almost falls into place.

-For the sake of simplicity, these rules are written for competetive play.
+For the sake of simplicity, these rules are written for Verses play.
-The changes needed for cooperative and solo play are found in the Variants section at the back.
+The changes needed for co-op and solo play are found in the Variants section at the back.

 Winning and Scoring
 -------------------